-‘Tis the season for holiday parties and the spreading of good cheer in the workplace.
+‘Tis the season for holiday parties and the spreading of good cheer in the workplace!
 Unfortunately, too much cheer can cause liability for employers.
-If your Company plans to serve alcohol at the holiday party, the organization could be at risk for legal liability if a drunken employee harms himself or others.
-To minimize this risk, use these tips to assist in planning an alcohol safe event.
+If your Company plans to serve alcohol at their holiday party, the organization could be at risk for legal liability if an intoxicated employee harms himself or others.

 - Talk about your Company culture with employees emphasizing that drinking to excess is unacceptable during company events.
 Include alcohol usage guidance in your Company code of conduct.